 Harrison, an expert in aquatic insects, or macroinvertebrates, at the U.S. Army Engineer Research and Development Center (ERDC) in Vicksburg, Mississippi, is working with the Lower Mississippi River Conservation Committee (LMRCC) to test new methods of adding woody debris to the river in ways that don’t interfere with the management of the Mississippi for navigation.
 The project, with the blessing of the U.S. Army Corps of Engineers, will test the use of simple traps to create wood structures to be colonized by aquatic insects.

-The traps would be built using large wooden poles connected by steel wires in a “V” shape.
-Previously collected woody debris would be placed in the traps initially, and the traps would collect additional floating debris.
+The traps will be built using large wooden poles connected by steel wires in a “V” shape.
+Previously collected woody debris will be placed in the traps initially, and the traps will collect additional floating debris.

-The first trap, with funding from the National Fish and Wildlife Foundation and The Nature Conservancy, is planned for a secondary channel at Prairie Point, near Helena, Arkansas.
+The first trap, with funding from the National Fish and Wildlife Foundation and The Nature Conservancy, was installed in January 2023 in a secondary channel at Prairie Point, near Helena, Arkansas.
 The LMRCC already has worked in the Prairie Point channel by putting holes, or “notches” in stone dikes, which has allowed more consistent water flow through the channel to benefit fish and other wildlife and improve access for anglers and paddlers.
-The LMRCC has completed nearly 30 such “dike-notching” projects on the lower river, improving flows along more than 100 miles of secondary channels, which are outside the main navigation channel.
+The LMRCC has completed more than 30 such “dike-notching” projects on the lower river, improving flows along more than 115 miles of secondary channels, which are outside the main navigation channel.

 Adding woody debris to rivers and streams is nothing new.
 It is often used to improve river habitats for insects and fish.
 Harrison’s approach, however, is new for the Lower Mississippi River.